 How to Collect Retainage Payments Faster

 It would be nice if every GC issued retention payments as soon as they were due.
 But that’s not always the case.
-Some GCs will hold onto retainage as long as possible to protect their cash flow.
-So, to expedite your retainage payments, we recommend the following:
+Some GCs will look for every opportunity—missing paperwork, incomplete documentation, contract technicalities—to hold retainage for as long as possible.
+To prevent this from happening with your retainage payments, we recommend the following:

 Prepare to close out from the beginning.